Programming Languages on Power

 By Linda Alkire posted Wed January 18, 2023 05:35 PM

-With the recent announcement that .NET 7 now supports Linux on Power
+.NET now available for Linux on Power

 Learn about .NET on Power

-Try .NET on Power
+Get started with .NET on Power

 When you're ready to try .NET on Power, check these resources to get you started.